vivian-lin/brightwheel/README.md

 Alter `default_api` value in `application.yml` - must be one of two options `SNAILGUN` or `SPENDGRID`

 ### Other notes
-If Snailgun is the default API, please note that
+Given Snailgun is the default API, when Snailgun returns QUEUED status, we will make up to 3 API calls to Snailgun, waiting 5 seconds between each call.

 ### Tests
 Located in src/test/java.
 To run from command line, `./gradlew clean build`